syncfusion-content/wpf-docs/wpf/DocIo/141-Working-with-Word-Documents.md

 By using Essential DocIO, you can create a copy of a whole Word document or a particular entity (such as WSection, WParagraph, WTable, WTextRange, etc.) by invoking the Clone method of the Entity.
 This method returns the shallow copy of the Entity that invoked the Clone method.
 By using this functionality, you can copy the whole document or part of its content along with its formatting from one document and add it to another document.

-> Note: When source and destination documents have styles with the same names, then Guid is added as a suffix to the name of the imported styles in the destination document.
+N> When source and destination documents have styles with the same names, then Guid is added as a suffix to the name of the imported styles in the destination document.

 The following code example illustrates how to merge two documents by using the Clone method.